nebuchadneZZar01/video_frame_interpolator/README.md

 ```
 The program will ask to choose an input video file; in this repo is provided a file `asahi.mp4`, used as test during the developement of this script.

-Next, is required to enter the desired new framerate of the output video (it must be higher than the input's one; ex: if the input is 30fps, then at least 31fps must be inserted).
+Next, is required to enter the desired new framerate of the output video (higher or lower than the input one).

 After this, the user has to choose between two interpolation modes:
 * `dup`: all the "missing frames" in the output video are equal to their predecessor (so, the frame *i* is a **dup**licate of the frame *i-1*) [**FAST**];